atimsharon03-stack/cyber_attack-initiator-prediction/README.md

 - Conclusion: Random Forest is the preferred model for this dataset due to its higher overall accuracy and balanced performance.

 ## Technologies Used
-Python (Pandas, NumPy, Scikit-Learn, Matplotlib, Seaborn) Colab Notebook
+Python (Pandas, NumPy, Scikit-Learn, Matplotlib, Seaborn), Colab Notebook,
 GitHub for version control and collaboration

-## Contact
-Team lead email or GitHub usernames